zeee1only/fpdf2/docs/Templates.md

     * _optional_
     * default: 10 for text, 2 for 'BC', 1.5 for 'C39'
 * __bold, italic, underline__: text style properties
-    * in elements dict, enabled with True or equivalent value
+    * in dict/JSON, enabled with True/true or equivalent value
-    * in csv, only int values, 0 as false, non-0 as true
+    * in CSV, only int values, 0 as false, non-0 as true
     * _optional_
     * default: false
 * __foreground, background__: text and fill colors (int value, commonly given in hex as 0xRRGGBB)
+    * in JSON, a decimal value or a HTML style "#RRGGBB" string (6 digits) can be given.
     * _optional_
     * default: foreground 0x000000 = black; background None/empty = transparent
     * Incompatible change: Up to 2.4.5, the default background for text and box elements was solid white, with no way to make them transparent.